sigp/blockprint/docs/api.md

 Return the number of blocks proposed by each client in the requested epochs.
 The `end_epoch` may be omitted to fetch data for a single epoch.

+These APIs intentionally group data by epoch to avoid identifying individual validators.

 ### Examples

-Get block proposers for a single epoch.
+Get block proposer client affinity for a single epoch.

 ```bash
 curl "https://api.blockprint.sigp.io/blocks_per_client/96000